 Regulator and service levels

-Adult day in Ohio is certified (not licensed) by the Ohio Department of Aging under Ohio Administrative Code 173-39-02.1, the same chapter that governs all ODA-certified community-based long-term care providers.
-ODA certifies adult day providers at one of two service levels.
+Adult day in Ohio is certified (not licensed) by the Ohio Department of Aging, the same agency that oversees Ohio's community-based long-term care providers.
+ODA certifies adult day providers at two service levels.

 • Enhanced is the social model, supervision, activities, meals, and basic personal care.